 River

 The river is the name given to the fifth and final community card (also called “fifth street”) that the dealer puts face up on the table in games such as Hold’em.
-Once revealed, it is followed by a final round of betting.
+Once revealed, it’s followed by a final round of betting.
 All players who remain in the hand must show the strength of the cards they hold after the river action has taken place.
 Some believe that the term was coined on the Mississippi riverboats in the 1800s when the game first became popular in America, having been imported from Europe by traders.
 It’s said that cheaters, who had deliberately dealt a final community card that would improve their own hand, would sometimes be thrown overboard into the river if discovered.

-Shot clock
+Shot Clock

-Splashing the pot
+Splashing the Pot

-Texas Hold’em
+Texas Hold’Em

 You probably would have guessed that the most popular variant in the world, Texas Hold’em poker, was invented a long time ago in Texas.
 But did you know that it’s called “Hold’em” because players must keep their initial two hole cards throughout a game?
 This game variant is of the community poker variety, in that all players are dealt five communal, or “community” cards, three of which they can use along with their two hole cards to form their best hand.
-Because these community cards are delivered sequentially (three as the “flop”, then the turn and river,) with a round of betting in between, it allows for the pot to grow as the action continues.
+Because these community cards are delivered sequentially (three as the “flop,” then the turn and river,) with a round of betting in between, it allows for the pot to grow as the action continues.

 Turn

-Sometimes also called “fourth street”, the “turn” is a fourth community card that is burned from the deck and exposed after the flop betting round.
-At this point, players now have six cards to choose from to make their best five-card hands with one more round of betting and another card still to be exposed.
+Sometimes also called “fourth street,” the “turn” is a fourth community card that is burned from the deck and exposed after the flop betting round.
+At this point, players now have six cards to choose from to make their best five-card hands, with one more round of betting and another card still to be exposed.

-Practice your poker lingo at BetMGM
+Practice Your Poker Lingo at BetMGM